fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 There are in total 102 magnetometer channels, 204 planar gradiometer channels, and 70 EEG channels.
 We would not want to make a separate figure for each of them.
 We can plot the channels of one specific type (and with the same units) together in one figure, where each channel is plotted at the corresponding location.

-    % visualise the magnetometer data
+    % visualize the magnetometer data
     cfg        = [];
     cfg.layout = 'neuromag306mag_helmet.mat';
     figure; ft_multiplotER(cfg, avg_famous, avg_unfamiliar, avg_scrambled);